procount/pinn/README_PINN.md

 The download icon is only available when the download size of all files are known.
 If the download icon is greyed out, and the toolbar indicates that that there are still more files to check, please wait until all files are checked.

-The download function will not download flavours or custom files from a website.
-These need to be downloaded manually in order to be used offline.
+The download function will also download OS flavours and their customisation files from a remote repository.
+When downloading flavours, it is only necessary to download 1 of the flavours and all associated flavours will be downloaded.
+(OSes that have flavours should include all their additional flavour customisations in a single flavours.tar.xz file to allow for thier download).

 ## How to Clone an SD Card